CityPlace (Downtown West Palm Beach)

-The Square (formerly known as Rosemary Square and CityPlace) is an upscale lifestyle center in downtown West Palm Beach, Florida, along South Rosemary Avenue.
-Considered a New Urbanist mixed-use development, The Square is architecturally composed of Mediterranean and Venetian elements.
-The 600,000 sqft-center contains more than 60 restaurants and stores, as well as rental apartments, condos, and offices.
+CityPlace (formerly known as Rosemary Square and The Square) is an upscale lifestyle center in downtown West Palm Beach, Florida, along South Rosemary Avenue.
+Considered a New Urbanist mixed-use development, CityPlace is architecturally composed of Mediterranean and Venetian elements.
+The 600,000 sqft-center constitutes several city blocks and contains more than 60 restaurants and stores, as well as rental apartments, condos, and offices.

-Opening in October 2000, the property, which constitutes several city blocks, is primarily credited for West Palm Beach's urban renaissance, which had previously been notorious for crime, poverty, and vacant and dilapidated businesses and houses.
+Opening in October 2000, the property is primarily credited for the urban renaissance of West Palm Beach, which had previously been notorious for crime, poverty, and vacant and dilapidated businesses and houses.

-AMC Parisian 20 and IMAX, LA Fitness and Publix are the center's anchors.
-The fourth anchor was Macy's which closed in 2017.
+LA Fitness and Publix are the center's anchors.
+The third anchor was Macy's, which closed in 2017.
+Two movie theaters, AMC Parisian 20 and IMAX, were also on the property, though they have both since closed.
 Hotspots include Cheesecake Factory, Sloan's Ice Cream, and Starbucks.
 Apart from shopping, dining, and cinema, the center is now at the forefront of West Palm Beach's entertainment complementing establishments located on nearby Clematis Street.

-The Raymond F. Kravis Center for the Performing Arts and Alexander W. Dreyfoos, Jr. School of the Arts are located within walking distance to The Square, as is the Palm Beach County Convention Center.
-An early-century trolleybus circles downtown between The Square and Clematis.
+The Raymond F. Kravis Center for the Performing Arts and Alexander W. Dreyfoos, Jr. School of the Arts are located within walking distance to CityPlace, as is the Palm Beach County Convention Center.
+An early-century trolleybus circles downtown between CityPlace and Clematis.

 History

 Prior to completion

 By the 1980s, downtown West Palm Beach had acquired a reputation for crime, poverty, and vacant and dilapidated businesses and houses.
 United States senator Lawton Chiles referred to the area as a "war zone", while local politicians were not optimistic about the future of downtown.
 West Palm Beach had the highest crime rate for a city of its size in the late 1980s.
 Crack USA: County Under Siege, a 1989 documentary film about the crack epidemic, was filmed in West Palm Beach.

-In 1986, private investors David C. Paladino and Henry J. Rolfs presented a 20-year, $433 million project to revitalize the western side of downtown, in the vicinity of where The Square is presently located.
+In 1986, private investors David C. Paladino and Henry J. Rolfs presented a 20-year, $433 million project to revitalize the western side of downtown, in the vicinity of where CityPlace is presently located.
 The proposal, known as Uptown/Downtown, included plans for 3700000 sqft of office space, 190,000 sqft of retail space, 800 hotel rooms, and 700 residential units.
 Paladino and Rolfs purchased and razed properties across 77 acres of land – more than 300 properties – adjacent to Okeechobee Boulevard for about $40 million, with the exception of the historic First United Methodist Church (built in 1926), which later became the Harriet Himmel Theater.
 The duo donated 5 acres of land for development of the Kravis Center for the Performing Arts, which opened in 1992.